Adler Spa – Dolomites – 2018

 As the night winds down, Denise and I lean back on cushioned chairs and watch, out the window, as a couple snuggle under quilts and blankets for the meandering ride back up to the resort on a horse-drawn carriage.

-Southwest Harbor, Acadia National Park, Maine
+Southwest Harbor, Maine and Acadia National Park

 The fog rises in tendrils that drift across the empty town center of Southwest Harbor, Maine.
 The only stoplight in town is a blinking yellow one, and it sends a deep afternoon glow through the chilled early summer air.